tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 instead of G&R's methodology.

 Creating a ghoul requires the mortal be fed an entire Blood Point.
-Increasing a ghoul\'s Blood Pool takes an entire Blood Point as well.
+Increasing a ghoul's Blood Pool takes an entire Blood Point as well.
 Causing, maintaining or advancing a Blood Bond, however, only require a few drops of blood and not a full Blood Point.